lake-wg/edhoc/draft-ietf-lake-edhoc.md

 EDHOC also adds selection of connection identifiers and downgrade protected negotiation of cryptographic parameters, i.e., an attacker cannot affect the negotiated parameters.
 A single session of EDHOC does not include negotiation of cipher suites, but it enables the Responder to verify that the selected cipher suite is the most preferred cipher suite by the Initiator which is supported by both the Initiator and the Responder, and to discontinue the session if not.

 As required by {{RFC7258}}, IETF protocols need to mitigate pervasive monitoring when possible.
 EDHOC therefore only supports methods with ephemeral Diffie-Hellman and provides a key update function (see {{keyupdate}}) for lightweight application protocol rekeying.
 Either of these provides forward secrecy, in the sense that compromise of the private authentication keys does not compromise past session keys (PRK_out), and compromise of a session key does not compromise past session keys.
-Frequently re-running EDHOC with ephemeral Diffie-Hellman forces attackers to perform dynamic key exfiltration where the attacker must have continuous interactions with the collaborator, which is a significant complication.
+Frequently re-running EDHOC with ephemeral Diffie-Hellman forces attackers to perform dynamic key exfiltration where the attacker must have continuous interactions with the collaborator, which is a significant sustained attack.

 To limit the effect of breaches, it is important to limit the use of symmetric group keys for bootstrapping.
 EDHOC therefore strives to make the additional cost of using raw public keys and self-signed certificates as small as possible.
 Raw public keys and self-signed certificates are not a replacement for a public key infrastructure but SHOULD be used instead of symmetric group keys for bootstrapping.